 Are Lyme disease tests covered by insurance?

 Most insurance companies only pay for diagnostic testing when it’s ordered by a physician or another healthcare professional.
-That being said, your tax-exempt HSA and FSA accounts can be used to pay for an at-home Lyme disease test.
+That being said, you can use tax-exempt HSA and FSA accounts to pay for an at-home Lyme disease test.

 How will pregnancy affect treatment for Lyme disease?

-Early treatment of Lyme disease during pregnancy is important, as if left untreated, it can affect the placenta.
-According to the CDC, transmission of Lyme disease from mother to fetus is possible, though rare.
+Early treatment of Lyme disease during pregnancy is important.
+That’s because if Lyme disease is left untreated, it can affect the placenta.
+According to the

 Treating Lyme disease early on is important.
-If left untreated, Lyme disease can affect multiple systems in the body.
+Without treatment, Lyme disease can affect multiple systems in the body.
 With early treatment, Lyme disease responds well to a 2- to 4-week round of antibiotics.
-At-home Lyme disease tests offer peace of mind and assurance that a bug bite from last week’s hike is nothing to worry about.